Lora's Latest Post

 Making the Leap to the Digital Supply Chain

-2020 is four years away.
+2020 ishutterstock_247974118s four years away.
 It is just around the corner.
 The clock will move quickly.
 There are some positives: in 2016, over 60% of supply chain leaders are embracing cloud-based solutions, and 45% are increasing their spend in supply chain management solutions.
 So why am I worried and writing a post about a ball and chain?
 There are three reasons or barriers:

 A Singular Focus on ERP.
 As you can see in Figure 2, today ERP programs are consuming most companies.
 While I believe that an ERP program ensures a global system of record for transactions, I do not believe it is the backbone for the digital, outside-in supply chain.
 ERP is inside-out.
 By definition, it is not outside-in.
 Instead, the data model is inside-out.
 The goal of ERP is enterprise automation.
 Canonical networks, based on many-to-many data models, will be the backbone of future value network interactions.